cloud-bulldozer/benchmark-operator/docs/uperf.md

 See **Scale** section for more info. `density_range` can do more than `pair` can, but `pair` support is retained for backward compatibility.

+`protos`: choose between `tcp`, `udp` or/and `sctp`.
+In case `sctp` is choosen, SCTP module has to be enabled in the environment.
+SCTP is only supported for pod2pod and loadbalancer type services for now.

 `multus[1]` Configure our pods to use multus.

 `samples` how many times to run the tests.
 For example